 Also, let’s not get close-minded here.
 Being strong will help you navigate the world in front of you, so in that sense, any form of strength training could be considered “functional fitness.”

 So would parkour, which has you traveling through urban landscapes:

 Just find something you like and get started!

 The more you do, and the more variation you include (barbell training, yoga, and hiking), the more functional fit you’ll be.

 Now, all that’s left to do is start:

 Want a little help getting going?
 The perfect next step on how to begin your functional fitness journey?

-Here are 3 options on how to continue with Nerd Fitness:
+Here are 3 options to continue with Nerd Fitness:

 Option #1) If you want step-by-step guidance on how to get strong, lose weight, and level up your life, check out our killer 1-on-1 coaching program: